(and growth cycles)

 diet of either raw food or a top quality, natural dog food and be fed 3 smaller meals daily.

-Do NOT overfeed your Spanish Mastiff puppy, as too much weight can harm growing
+overfeed your Spanish Mastiff puppy, as too much weight can harm growing

 joints and cause problems at maturity.
 These puppies already carry alot of weight on